Enrolments

 Preschool has a limited supply of spare clothes so please ensure your child has their own in their bag.

-As we aim to encourage children’s independence we ask that you assist us by dressing your child in non-restrictive and serviceable clothes so they feel free to join in all activities.
+As we aim to encourage children’s independence we ask that you assist by dressing your child in non-restrictive and serviceable clothes so they feel free to join in all activities.
 For this reason we ask that thongs, gum boots and “party” shoes not to be worn to preschool, sneakers and sandals are more practical shoes.
 Braces, belts and overalls also prove difficult for children to manage.
 Allowing your child these comforts assists in fostering your child’s independence.

 Be aware of things that may unsettle your child.
 For example, changes in our preschool routine can distress some children who would normally settle without difficulty.
 Changes at home can have a variety of effects on children.
 Some changes may include a new baby, moving house, renovations to your house, parental stress etc. We find that the end of the year can unsettle children who have had no previous settling problems.
 This can be due to a child’s fear of ‘big school’ or the added pressures that families feel around Christmas time.
 Letting an educator know of any changes to your home life can help us to be extra aware of any differences in your child and may assist us in understanding any behaviour changes.
 We have resources/handouts, which may help you with any areas your child may be worried about.

 At Richmond Preschool your child‘s happiness and welfare are our main concern.
 If you are worried about your child in any way or just wish to know how he / she is going at preschool please feel free to speak to your child‘s educator.
-We are concerned with children as an individual and assess their needs and development continually.
+We are concerned with each child as an individual and review their needs and development continually.
 At all times we try to make the preschool an extension of the children‘s home environment with many new experiences and lots of new friends.
 As this is usually your child‘s first real step into the world outside his / her home, we aim to make is an enjoyable and valuable experience which your child will recall with fond happy memories through their childhood.

 Waitlist Form